a peek at Peel

 Since the company started in 1993 it’s been our mission to change the world of live entertainment and we've kept our fingers on the pulse ever since, working with some of the most prestigious clients throughout the UK and overseas.

-We don’t want to gloat, but whether you're looking to make an impact on your audience, change a brand image or even penetrate a new market, as a specialist company PEEL will supply you with innovative and creative entertainment solutions, tailor-made for your business.
+Whether you're looking to make an impact on your audience, change a brand image or even penetrate a new market, as a specialist company PEEL will take pride in supplying you with innovative and creative entertainment solutions, tailor-made for your business.

 - 2014 Winners